AlternativeInvesting.com

 StartEngine is a high-variance private-company strategy where returns depend on finding rare winners and holding them for a long time.

-StartEngine only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+StartEngine is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes